 "The real issue that this is creating is the cost of goods have increased dramatically," Jones said.
 "The lack of capacity in transportation has forced freight rates up.
 Everything gets passed to the consumer."

-***
+***vvvins>

 The driver shortage has been compounded by a number of factors, including an aging workforce and new federal requirements for electronic time records that limit how long drivers can be on the road, according to Jones, Best and other professionals within the industry.